The Big Boss

-The Big Boss (唐山大兄; originally titled as Fists of Fury in the United States) is a 1971 Hong Kong martial arts film directed by Lo Wei (who also wrote the film) and Wu Chi-hsiang.
+The Big Boss (唐山大兄; originally titled as Fists of Fury in the United States) is a 1971 Hong Kong martial arts film directed by Lo Wei (who also wrote the film) and Wu Chia-hsiang.
 Bruce Lee stars in his first major film in a lead role, and his first Hong Kong film since 1960.
 The film co-stars Maria Yi, James Tien, Tony Liu, and Nora Miao.
-Originally written for Tien, the leading role was given to Lee instead when the film's original director, Ng Kar-seung, was replaced by Lo Wei.
+Originally written for Tien, the leading role was given to Lee instead when the film's original director, Wu Chia-hsiang, was replaced by Lo Wei.
 The film was a critical success and excelled at the box office.
-Lee's strong performance overshadowed Tien, already a star in Hong Kong, and made Bruce Lee famous in Asia and eventually the world.
+Lee's strong performance overshadowed Tien, already a star in Hong Kong, and made Bruce Lee famous in Southeast Asia and eventually the world.

-The film went on to gross nearly worldwide (equivalent to approximately adjusted for inflation), against a tight budget of $100,000, approximately times its original investment.
+The film went on to gross nearly worldwide (equivalent to approximately adjusted for inflation), against a tight budget of $100,000, times its original budget.
 It was the highest-grossing Hong Kong film up until Lee's next film, Fist of Fury (1972).